Ultraplot/ultraplot/docs/why.rst

 name to an axes-creation command, e.g. ``fig, ax = uplt.subplots(proj='pcarree')`` or ``fig.add_subplot(proj='pcarree')``.
-Alternatively, use the :class:`~ultraplot.constructor.Proj` constructor function to quickly generate a `cartopy.crs.Projection` or `~mpl_toolkits.basemap.Basemap` instance.
+Alternatively, use the :class:`~ultraplot.constructor.Proj` constructor function to quickly generate a :class:`~cartopy.crs.Projection` or :class:`~mpl_toolkits.basemap.Basemap` instance.

-Requesting geographic projections creates a `ultraplot.axes.GeoAxes` with unified support for `cartopy`_ and `basemap`_ features via the `ultraplot.axes.GeoAxes.format` command.
+Requesting geographic projections creates a :class:`~ultraplot.axes.GeoAxes` with unified support for `cartopy`_ and `basemap`_ features via the :func:`~ultraplot.axes.GeoAxes.format` command.
 This lets you quickly modify geographic plot features like latitude and longitude gridlines, gridline labels, continents, coastlines, and political boundaries.
-The syntax is conveniently analogous to the syntax used for :func:`ultraplot.axes.CartesianAxes.format` and `ultraplot.axes.PolarAxes.format`.
+The syntax is conveniently analogous to the syntax used for :func:`~ultraplot.axes.CartesianAxes.format` and :func:`~ultraplot.axes.PolarAxes.format`.

-The `~ultraplot.axes.GeoAxes` subclass also makes longitude-latitude coordinates the "default" coordinate system by passing ``transform=ccrs.PlateCarree()`` or ``latlon=True`` to :class:`~ultraplot.axes.PlotAxes` commands (depending on whether cartopy or basemap is the backend).
+The :class:`~ultraplot.axes.GeoAxes` subclass also makes longitude-latitude coordinates the "default" coordinate system by passing ``transform=ccrs.PlateCarree()`` or ``latlon=True`` to :class:`~ultraplot.axes.PlotAxes` commands (depending on whether cartopy or basemap is the backend).
 And to enforce global coverage over the poles and across